Klipper3d/klipper/docs/Installation.md

 Contacting the developers
 =========================

+Be sure to see the [FAQ](FAQ.md) for answers to some common questions.
-See the [contact page](Contact.md) to ask questions or report a bug.
+See the [contact page](Contact.md) to report a bug or to contact the developers.